Why compare and contrast in writing?

 - To make your work sound more argumentative.

-- To help readers understand the topic of your work better: The compare and contrast tactic allows you to “visually” represent concepts in the audience’s minds.
+- To help readers understand the topic: The tactic allows you to “visually” represent concepts in the audience’s minds.
 It’s easier to imagine and understand something when “seeing” it next to another related subject.

 - Explain complex concepts by comparing them to something readers know better.